 So where does this leave us?
 Here’s my opinion:

+There was a time with MIM Fenders were among the best bass guitars under $500.
+Those days are gone, but they are still good bargain.
 American Fenders are great instruments, among the best in the world, but for many players they just don’t make sense when they cost twice as much as MIM Fenders.

 If you are an intermediate-level bassist, a working pro, a basement hobby bassist or a guitarist looking for a quality bass you should strongly consider the Mexican Precision Bass.
 It is affordable, it sounds, looks and plays better than you’d expect and it allows you the freedom to make modifications as you see fit.